-- ▶ Over one-half million print volumes in the collection, with over 4,000 onsite reference titles - Web access to library holdings and to request circulating materials from the other University System of Maryland and Affiliated Institutions' (USMAI) libraries, a consortium of 30 academic libraries - Onsite reference assistance and e-mail reference at www.frostburg.edu/dept/library/userserv/ refform.htm - ▶ Media center of non-print materials and teacher materials collection - U.S. Government documents including electronic repository and Maryland Government documents and maps - ▶ Periodical collection with over 700 print subscriptions and 22,000 Web access titles - Special collections with emphasis on Western Maryland - ► Extensive archival research collections on Western Maryland's two U.S. Senators (J. Glenn Beall and J. Glenn Beall, Jr.), the Communist Party USA, and railroad photography - ▶ Interlibrary loan services to request research materials that are not available at FSU from other libraries - ► Individual and group instruction in information literacy for use of the library's print/electronic resources with effective research strategies - ▶ Public Internet work stations, a 24-station electronic classroom and wireless internet access - ► Library's home page at www.frostburg.edu/dept/library/library.htm with access to the Research Port interface, a portal to all of the library's Web databases, both on or off campus.
+- Over one-half million print volumes in the collection, with over 4,000 onsite reference titles - Web access to library holdings and to request circulating materials from the other University System of Maryland and Affiliated Institutions' (USMAI) libraries, a consortium of 30 academic libraries - Onsite reference assistance and e-mail reference at www.frostburg.edu/dept/library/userserv/refform.htm - Media center of non-print materials and teacher materials collection - U.S. Government documents and maps including electronic repository and Maryland Government documents. - Periodical collection with over 700 print subscriptions and 22,000 Web access titles - Special collections with emphasis on Western Maryland - Extensive archival research collections on Western Maryland's two U.S. Senators (J. Glenn Beall and J. Glenn Beall, Jr.), the Communist Party USA, and railroad photography - Online interlibrary loan services to request research materials from other libraries that are not available at FSU. - Individual and group instruction in information literacy/fluency for use of the library's print/electronic resources with effective research strategies - Public Internet work stations most with Microsoft Office Suite, a 24-station electronic classroom, a public scanner and wireless internet access